Research

 To conclude, the remaining tritium distribution in the LHD vacuum vessel, a total retention measurement such as thermal desorption spectroscopy or even depth profiles of remaining tritium in the plasma facing components are necessary, because the TIPT can measure a tritium amount less than 1 μm in depth in the case of graphite, which is shallower than the penetration depth of 1.01 MeV triton in graphite.
 For a more detailed comparison between the remaining tritium distribution and the calculated distribution of loss positions of triton on plasma facing surfaces, a calculation which takes into account the in-vessel components is necessary.
 These works are ongoing and will be described elsewhere.

-This research result was published in Physica Scripta, a journal of IOP publishing in 2020.
+This research result was published in Physica Scripta, an international journal on physics and physical sciences, in 2020.

 Publication